hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `azure_active_directory` block supports the following:

+* `managed` - Is the Azure Active Directory integration Managed, meaning that Azure will create/manage the Service Principal used for integration.

+~> **Note:** Managed Azure Active Directory Integrations is in Preview and needs to be enabled prior to use.
+More information, including how to enable the Preview feature - [can be found in the Managed Azure Active Directory Integration Documentation](https://docs.microsoft.com/en-us/azure/aks/azure-ad-v2).

+* `tenant_id` - (Optional) The Tenant ID used for Azure Active Directory Application.
+If this isn't specified the Tenant ID of the current Subscription is used.

+When `managed` is set to `true` the following properties can be specified:

+* `admin_group_object_ids` - (Optional) A list of Object IDs of Azure Active Directory Groups which should have Admin Role on the Cluster.

+When `managed` is set to `false` the following properties can be specified:

 * `client_app_id` - (Required) The Client ID of an Azure Active Directory Application.

 * `server_app_id` - (Required) The Server ID of an Azure Active Directory Application.

 * `server_app_secret` - (Required) The Server Secret of an Azure Active Directory Application.

-* `tenant_id` - (Optional) The Tenant ID used for Azure Active Directory Application.
-If this isn't specified the Tenant ID of the current Subscription is used.

 ---